IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis Lab 2.md

 # plot the data as red circles
 ax.plot(((x - (0.6350743*u.day))/theta)*100000*u.s, y, 'r')

-#plot the linear regression as a black line

 # Add axis labels using the column labels from the dataframe